Al Tappeh

-Al Tappeh (التپه; also known as ‘Alī Tappeh and Tappeh) is a village in Kuhestan Rural District, in the Central District of Behshahr County, Mazandaran Province, Iran.
-At the 2016 census, its population was 1,930, in 605 families, up from 1,903 people in 2006.
+Al Tappeh (التپه) (Note: Also known as ‘Alī Tappeh and Tappeh) is a village in Kuhestan Rural District of the Central District in Behshahr County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,903 in 467 households.
+The following census in 2011 counted 1,634 people in 452 households.
+The 2016 census measured the population of the village as 1,930 people in 605 households.

 Geography

-The village is on the northern slopes of the Alborz mountain range, at the foothills of Jahan moora.
-It has a vast landscape to the north overlooking the lush and fertile plain of Mazandaran and beyond, the Gulf of Gorgan, the Miankaleh peninsula, and the Caspian Sea.
+The village is on the northern slopes of the Alborz mountain range, at the foothills of Jahan Moora.
+It has a vast landscape to the north overlooking the lush and fertile plain of Mazandaran and beyond, the Gorgan Gulf, the Miankaleh peninsula, and the Caspian Sea.

-Al Tappeh is located 1 km east of Behshahr, on the south-side of road 22 which connects Behshahr to Gorgan.
+Al Tappeh is located 1 km east of Behshahr, on the south side of road 22 that connects Behshahr to Gorgan.

-Demographics
+Infrastructure

-In 1976 census, Al Tappeh had power and water infrastructure, as well as elementary school.
-In 1986, the village also had phone and post services.
+In the 1976 census, Al Tappeh had power and water infrastructure, as well as an elementary school.
+In 1986, the village also had phone and postal services.